 Aims and objectives

 We also aim to determine if nitrate and nitrite are more likely to cause cancer in people who are more prone to the formation of cancer-causing compounds (smokers and people who eat a low amount of fruits and vegetables containing antioxidant components).
-We will be looking specifically at types of cancer that have been linked to higher nitrate and nitrite intakes (stomach cancer, colorectal cancer, and bladder cancer).
+We will be looking specifically at types of cancer that have been linked to higher nitrate and nitrite intakes (stomach, colorectal and bladder cancers).

 How it will be done

-Furthermore, we will determine if participants with high nitrate intakes who smoke or eat a low amount of fruits and vegetables (containing the protective antioxidant components), are at a higher risk of developing cancer.
+Furthermore, we will determine if participants with high nitrate intakes who smoke or eat a low amount of fruit and vegetables (containing the protective antioxidant components) are at a higher risk of developing cancer.

 Potential impact